-- Click on the map to select desired position.
+Click on the map to select the desired position.

 Note: the vehicle will fly from its current altitude to the defined altitude linearly and reach the target altitude when arriving at the waypoint.

-Click on the map to select desired position.
+Click on the map to select the desired position.